CodeMaster7000/Voice-Commands-Tools/Shut_Down_PC_Voice_Commands/README.md

-# Shut down your PC with Voice Commands
+# Shut down PC with Voice Commands

 ## About